 High pH levels affect the water quality in your pool.
 As mentioned above, chlorine is less effective in killing algae when the water is very alkaline.
-Algae boom will certainly cause cloudiness in your swimming pool.

 Very high pH also affects the solubility of chemicals like calcium.
 You’ll notice cloudy water if such chemicals don’t dissolve.

-You can avoid the mentioned issues by maintaining the correct chemical balance in your pool.
-We recommend testing your pool before and after adding chemicals.
+I recommend testing your pool before and after adding chemicals.
 The key things to check are pH, total alkalinity, and acid demand.

 - Sodium bisulfate